Wythoff's Game with a Pass: Wythoff's Game

-\section{Wythoff's game}
+\section{Wythoff's Game}

-Let $Z_{\ge 0}$ and $N$ be the sets of non-nagative number and natural numbers.
-Wythoff's game is a played with two piles of stones.
-Two players take turns removing stones from one or both piles; when removing stones from both piles, the numbers of stones removed from each pile must be equal.
+\begin{definition} Wythoff's game is played with two piles of stones.
+Two players take turns removing stones from one or both piles; when removing stones from both piles, the number of stones removed from each must be equal.
 The player who removes the last stone or stones is the winner.

-An equivalent description of the game is that a single chess queen is placed somewhere on a large grid of squares, and each player can move the queen towards the upper left corner of the grid: leftward, upward, or to the upper left, any number of steps.
-The winner is the player who moves the queen into the corner.
+An equivalent description of the game is that a single chess Queen is placed somewhere on a large grid of squares, and each player can move the Queen towards the upper-left corner of the grid, either vertically, horizontally, or diagonally, any number of steps.
+The winner is the player who moves the Queen into the upper-left corner.
+See, Figure \ref{moveofqueen}. \end{definition}